Using 3D Viewer on HoloLens (1st gen)

 - Before exporting to FBX from your creation tool, ensure all geometry is visible and unlocked and no layers that contain geometry are turned off or templated.
 Visibility is not respected.

 - Avoid very large translation offsets between nodes (for example, 100,000 units).
 This can cause the model to jitter while being moved/scaled/rotated.

-Keep performance in mind while authoring content and validate in the 3D Viewer Beta app on HoloLens during the authoring process for best results.
-3D Viewer Beta renders content real-time and performance is subject to HoloLens hardware capabilities.
+Keep performance in mind while authoring content and validate in the 3D Viewer app on HoloLens during the authoring process for best results.
+3D Viewer renders content real-time and performance is subject to HoloLens hardware capabilities.

 There are many variables in a 3D model that can impact performance.
-3D Viewer Beta will show a warning on load if there are more than 150,000 vertices or more than 400 meshes.
+3D Viewer will show a warning on load if there are more than 150,000 vertices or more than 400 meshes.
 Animations can have an impact on the performance of other open models.
-There are also hard limits on the total number models, vertices, and meshes that can be open simultaneously in 3D Viewer Beta (see File and model limitations).
+There are also hard limits on the total number models, vertices, and meshes that can be open simultaneously in 3D Viewer (see File and model limitations).

 If the 3D model isn't running well due to model complexity, consider: